Thousands Of ISIS Fighters Must Be Tried Or Let Go, U.N. Rights Chief Says

 Many countries have appeared reluctant to repatriate their own citizens who were detained in Syria and Iraq.

 The U.K. is perhaps the most dramatic example, as it has stripped a young woman named Shamima Begum of her citizenship.
-Begum was 15 when she ran away to Syria with two friends to join the Islamic State, and she has since said she wants to return to the U.K. When she was found in the al-Hol camp in northern Syria, Begum said two of her children had died, and a third has since passed away.
+Begum was 15 when she ran away to Syria with two friends to join the Islamic State, and she has since said she wants to return to the U.K. When she was found in the al-Hol camp in northern Syria, Begum said two of her children had died, and a third has since died.

 "Despite the complexity of these challenges, rendering people stateless is never an acceptable option," said Bachelet.